DavidRFerreira/InformationRetrieval_EvaluationMetrics/README.md

 - Mean Average Precision (MAP).

 **Plots:**
-- Precision-Recall Curve for a single or multiple query.
+- Precision-Recall Curve for a single or multiple query (non-interpolated).

 ## Installation Requirements

-The script can be executed from a terminal with Python and the next packages installed.
+To execute this script from the terminal you should have installed:

 - [Python](https://www.python.org/downloads/).
-- [Pip] that allows to install Python's packages.
+- [Pip](https://pypi.org/project/pip/) that allows to install python's packages.
 ```
 python -m pip install -U pip
 ```